igygi/underwater-gesture-recognition/README.md

     	2. Put ```hog_svm.joblib``` pre-trained model in ```./models``` folder (Link to pretrained weights: https://drive.google.com/open?id=1pirGWIkZqWXBNSwQKuTdLpmMKowYrOUK)
 	3. Create ```./results/``` folder, where the csv containing the target classes and predictions will be saved
 	4. Run testing.py
-- To visualize sample correct and incorrect predictions per class:
+- To visualize sample correct and incorrect predictions per class
     	1. Create ```./visualization/``` folder, which will contain the sample images with predictions
     	2. Run ```visualize_predictions.py```
 - Dependencies: